vantage6/vantage6-workshop/episodes/chap5_python_client.md

 ## Connect & authenticate
 Creating an instance of the vantage6 Python client is relatively straightforward.
-The user defines server connection details: server URL, login credentials, and the organization's private key in case encryption is used in the collaboration.
-In case the server has [two-factor authentication (docs.vantage6.ai)](https://docs.vantage6.ai/en/stable/technical-documentation/features/server/2fa.html) (2FA) enabled you should also enter the corresponding time-based 6-digit code accordingly.
+The user defines server connection details: server address, login credentials, and the organization's private key in case [encryption (docs.vantage6.ai)](https://docs.vantage6.ai/en/main/features/inter-component/encryption.html) is used in the collaboration.
+In case the server has [two-factor authentication (docs.vantage6.ai)](https://docs.vantage6.ai/en/stable/technical-documentation/features/server/2fa.html) (2FA) enabled, you should also enter the corresponding time-based 6-digit code accordingly.

 To avoid leaking your username and/or password by accident, they can be defined in a separate Python file (e.g., `config.py`), which is then imported into the main script.
+This way, the main script does not contain any sensitive information.

 ```python
 # config.py